 For dried beans like lima, navy, black, and pinto beans, you’ll need to soak them overnight and expect 8 to 10 hours of cooking time on High once they’re drained and placed in the slow cooker with the other ingredients.

-Dried red lentils are much faster, cooking thoroughly on High for 2 to 4 hours (brown or green lentils take a bit longer – 4 to 6 hours on High).
+Dried red lentils cook much faster, taking only 2 to 4 hours on High (brown or green lentils require a bit longer, 4 to 6 hours on High).
 Canned beans are much faster, with some bean dishes finishing on Low in 4 hours.
 Others may take longer depending on what else is in the dish.

 Want more cool crockpot ideas?
-I found another cool website called The Crock-Pot Ladies and there’s a slew of awesome recipes on there including this one called Cowboy Casserole.
+I found another cool website called The Crock-Pot Ladies, and it features a plethora of fabulous recipes, including this one called Cowboy Casserole.
 Can’t wait to try it 🙂

 Be sure and check out the other posts in this series!